rishavbhowmik/vaultcli/README.md

 ### Dependencies

-- Bash (version 4 or newer recommended)

-- gum (brew install gum or see Gum’s docs)

 - sqlite3 (the SQLite command-line utility)
 - OpenSSL (for encryption)
+- gum (brew install gum or see Gum’s docs)
 - Your preferred text editor (e.g., vim, nano, or as set by $EDITOR)

 > All dependencies are available on Linux, macOS, and WSL.
 Install them using your system package manager (apt, brew, pacman, etc.).